-Touching the Third Rail: The Learning Styles (Myth) and Are They Worth Your
+The Myth of Learning Styles - Are They Worth Your Time?

 It’s almost impossible to have a conversation about learning or teaching without invoking the concept of learning styles.
 Much of the drive behind lesson and course design is based on the need to tailor curriculum to particular or all of the learning styles that your students might come with.
 Is it practical – or even possible – to teach in a way that a student perceives she learns best?
 What observations have you made over the years that back up the claim that learning styles matter and can be leveraged?
 Or even, that they actually exist as a phenomenon?

 Is It Possible that It’s All Just a Myth?